billytaj/parkinson_int_meta_pipe/README.md

 * Threads
 Threads is the number of threads that the pipeline is allowed to use.
 The pipeline is dependent on threads and parallelization to operate efficiently

+## Configuration File
+---
+The configuration file is an essential portion of MetaPro's operation.
+It governs the internal settings, and tool paths that MetaPro will use in the analysis of the sample data.

 ## Sequences
 ---